ttecles/aidl-lyrics-recognition/README.md

 <p align="right"><a href="#toc">To top</a></p>

 ## 3. Working Environment <a name="working_env"></a>
 To develop the base model with 395 MM parameters, we used [Google Colab](https://colab.research.google.com/) as it was fast and easy for us to access.
-For visualization of the results and to train our model we made the first free tests with [wandb](https://wandb.ai/site).
-For the full training with 580 MM parameters we then switched to a VM instance with one GPU (Tesla K80 or GeForce GT 1030) on [Google Cloud](https://cloud.google.com/).
+For visualization of the results we used [wandb](https://wandb.ai/site).
+For development we used a local environment.
+For the full training with 580 MM parameters we then switched to a VM instance with one GPU (Tesla K80) and 4 CPUs on [Google Cloud](https://cloud.google.com/).
+To improve performance we switched again to a VM with 4 GPUs (GeForce RTX 3090).
 [PyTorch](https://pytorch.org/) is used as the overall framework.

 <p align="middle"><a href="https://drive.google.com/uc?export=view&id=1YnUwkz5QRjbJ3d3inmizqeO3kYA_WcBL"><img src="https://drive.google.com/uc?export=view&id=1YnUwkz5QRjbJ3d3inmizqeO3kYA_WcBL" style="width: auto; max-width: 50%; height: 80px" title="Colab" /> <a href="https://drive.google.com/uc?export=view&id=1_hBcgu2pRQETfRexso92teeKkfmZX-sQ"><img src="https://drive.google.com/uc?export=view&id=1_hBcgu2pRQETfRexso92teeKkfmZX-sQ" style="width: auto; max-width: 50%; height: 80px" title="wandb" /> <a href="https://drive.google.com/uc?export=view&id=1s4UkYQ5tWJ22L24AiFqjn9KGFd-l-6cF"><img src="https://drive.google.com/uc?export=view&id=1s4UkYQ5tWJ22L24AiFqjn9KGFd-l-6cF" style="width: auto; max-width: 50%; height: 80px" title="GCloud" /> <a href="https://drive.google.com/uc?export=view&id=1IouSQvK4_ibRmmvdc_nd-fbl1bHvIw7Z"><img src="https://drive.google.com/uc?export=view&id=1IouSQvK4_ibRmmvdc_nd-fbl1bHvIw7Z" style="width: auto; max-width: 50%; height: 80px" title="pytorch" /></p >
 <p align="right"><a href="#toc">To top</a></p>

 ## 4. General Architecture <a name="architecture"></a>
 Few research is done so far for music lyrics recognition in general and mostly spectrograms in combination with CNNs are used.
-In the context of this project we explore the possibility of a highly performing alternative by combining two strong models: the Demucs model for the source separation task in combination with a Wav2Vec model for the transcription task.
+In the context of this project we explore the possibility of a highly performing alternative by combining two strong models: the Demucs model for the source separation task in combination with a Wav2Vec 2.0 model for the transcription task.
 Demucs is currently the best performing model for source separation based on waveform and so far the only waveform-based model which can compete with more commonly used spectrogram-based models.
 Wav2Vec is considered the current state-of-the-art model for automatic speech recognition.
 Additionally, we implemented KenLM as a language model on top to improve the output of the transcription task.
 As final model implementation we opted for the concatenation of a pretrained Demucs and pretrained Wav2Vec model to perform end-to-end training.
 The loss will be computed comparing the ground truth lyrics against the lyrics obtained in the Wav2Vec output.
 Demucs is built of a convolutional encoder plus LSTM plus convolutional decoder.
-Wav2Vec is an unsupervised model with convolutional layers and a transformer working on character level.
-The final part of the Wav2Vec model applies a CTC algorithm (Connectionist Temporal Classification).
+The Wav2Vec is a model with convolutional layers and a transformer working on character level.
+For the final part of the Wav2Vec model we apply the CTC algorithm (Connectionist Temporal Classification).
 This CTC algorithm helps to delete repeated characters in the prediction as the Wav2Vec model is predicting a character every few milliseconds.

 ![image](https://drive.google.com/uc?export=view&id=1LGxdJUxxW76P5Kx58ALWSDbY23WUntNJ)